eHealthAfrica/aether/README.md

 # Aether

-> Survey collection and analytics
+> A free, open source development platform for data curation, exchange, and publication.

 ## Table of contents